aarthy4f/friday-selenium/README.md

-selenium-testng-framework
+friday-selenium Framework
 ---

 ---
-A sample framework based on Page Object Model, Selenium, TestNG using Java.
+ The friday-selenium framework based on Page Object Model, Selenium, TestNG using Java.

 This framework is based in **Page Object Model (POM).**